soshiharami/soshiplugin-MC/README.md

 This is a plugin of Minecraft for my server.<Br>
-Basically, we're adding functions that is useful when we play with our friends.
+Basically, we're adding functions that  useful when we play with our friends.

 # Function List
 #### Commands